-Robert B. Pyle, Interim Chairperson
+Robert B. Pyle, Chairperson

 The Department of Construction Management and Occupational Safety and Health (CM&OSH) prepares graduates to work in the fields of construction and safety and health.
-Most courses are structured with lecture and laboratory components which encourages both theoretical and practical applications.
-Graduates receive, depending upon the degree option, instruction in: estimating, project management, scheduling and planning, industrial hygiene, accident recognition, fundamentals of fire protection and many other related topics.
+Most courses are structured with lecture and laboratory components which encourage both theoretical and practical applications.
+Graduates receive, depending upon the degree option, instruction in: estimating, project management, planning and scheduling, industrial hygiene, accident recognition, fundamentals of fire protection and many other related topics.
 Further, courses in business application, accounting and statistics are a part of the curriculum.

-Construction Management - Master of Science in Construction Management Occupational Safety and Health - Master of Science in Occupational Safety and Health Environmental and Occupational Safety and Health - Master of Science in Environmental and Occupational Safety &
+Construction Management - Master of Science in Technology Management

+Occupational Safety and Health - Master of Science in Technology Management

+Environmental and Occupational Safety and Health - Master of Science in Environmental and Occupational Safety & Health
-Health

-The School of Technology at North Carolina Agricultural and Technical State University offers a Master of Science in Industrial Technology (MSIT) degree.
+The School of Technology at North Carolina Agricultural and Technical State University offers a Master of Science in Technology Management degree.
 The program is designed with several options, three of which are in the Department of Construction Management and Occupational Safety and Health.
 These three aforementioned options are: Construction Management; Occupational Safety and Health and Environmental and Occupational Safety and Health.